wis-delft/wis-delft.github.io/_details/links-pointers.md

 **Full professor** of Web Information Systems (WIS) at the Software Technology (ST) department at Delft University of Technology (TU Delft).

-**Leading** a research group on Web Information Systems (WIS) and involved in the education in Computer Science in Delft, with a focus on the role of Web data in the engineering of Web-based information systems.
+**Leading** a research group on Web Information Systems (WIS) and involved in the education in Computer Science in Delft, with a focus on data-based information systems on the Web.

 ##### Connect: